kadmap/kadkit-installer/README.md

 - **Download failures**:
   - For GitHub CLI: Verify you're logged in with `gh auth status`
   - For token: Verify your GitHub token has the correct permissions
+  - If using a private repo, make sure you have access to it

 ## License